 I saw a post recently by another blogger about stigmatizing language that people should avoid.
 One of the things he mentioned was “committed suicide,” which is something that comes up regularly in discussions of language use related to suicide.
 I’m not convinced that it needs to be as big an issue as people make it out be, so I wanted to explore that.

 It’s not a term I find offensive, although I know some people do, so I choose not to use it for that reason.
-Last year, I wrote How Picky Should We Be About Suicide-Related Language? after reading an article by someone who wanted to put the kibosh on all kinds of terms related to suicide, including completed suicide.
-Since then, it’s something that’s been on my radar, so it catches my eye when people use “commit suicide.”
+However, because it’s a popular target for language policing, it’s been on my radar, and it catches my eye when people use “commit suicide.”

-And you know what?
-A lot of mental health bloggers use the phrasing “committed suicide.”
+A lot of mental health bloggers (including those who’ve attempted) use the phrasing “committed suicide.”

-If people within the community are regularly using the term, is “commit” a battle worth fighting?
+If people within the community are regularly using the term, is “commit” a word policing battle worth fighting?

 The relationship between stigma and language